Effects Of Surgery On A Warming Planet: Can Anesthesia Go Green?

 When Chesebro shared his findings with the anesthesia departments at all eight Providence Health hospitals in Oregon, they prioritized the use of sevoflurane.
 They now save about $500,000 per year.

 Providence's chief executive, Lisa Vance, says the hospital system didn't change its use of the gas because of the money.
-It changed because the World Health Organization now says climate change is the number one public health issue of the 21st century — and because of Chesebro.
+It changed because the World Health Organization now says climate change is the No. 1 public health issue of the 21st century — and because of Chesebro.

 Vance said Chesebro teared up in front of 2,000 people when talking about the gas, his children and the Lorax from Dr. Seuss.
 "Unless someone like you cares a whole awful lot, nothing's going to get better — it's not," says Vance, quoting the book.

 Jodi Sherman, an associate professor of anesthesiology at Yale School of Medicine, calls Chesebro's efforts remarkable and important.

 She says several hospitals around the country have tried to make this shift, but with mixed results.
-Some just gave anesthesiologists the information and not much changed.
-Other hospitals took desflurane away; but that left many anesthesiologists feeling disrespected and angry.
+Some just gave anesthesiologists the information, and not much changed.
+Other hospitals took desflurane away, but that left many anesthesiologists feeling disrespected and angry.

-She thinks Chesebro succeeded because he chose to persuade his colleagues -- using data.
+She thinks Chesebro succeeded because he chose to persuade his colleagues — using data.
 He showed doctors their choice of gas, plotted against their greenhouse impact.
-And it helped that he showed them over and over, so doctors could compare their progress to their peers.
+And it helped that he showed them over and over, so doctors could compare their progress with that of their peers.

 "Providing ongoing reports to providers is the best way for this movement to catch on and grow," she says.
 It can reinforce over time, she adds, not just what their carbon footprint is, but also what progress they're making.

-Sherman says efforts such as Chesebro's are sorely needed because the U.S. health sector is responsible for about 10% of the nation's greenhouse gasses.
+Sherman says efforts such as Chesebro's are sorely needed because the U.S. health sector is responsible for about 10% of the nation's greenhouse gases.
 "We clinicians are very much focused on taking care of the patient in front of us," she says.
 "We tend to not think about what's happening to the community health, public health — because we're so focused on the patient in front of us."

-In an emailed statement, the manufacturer of the anesthesia gas — Baxter International — says it's important to provide a range of options for patients.
-The firm also says inhaled anesthetics have a climate impact of .01 percent of fossil fuels.
+In an emailed statement, Baxter International, the manufacturer of the anesthesia gas, says it is important to provide a range of options for patients.
+The firm also says inhaled anesthetics have a climate impact of 0.01% of fossil fuels.

 "The overall impact of anesthetic agents on global warming is low, relative to other societal contributors, especially when you consider the critical role these products have in performing safe surgical procedures," the statement reads.